top of page

 But first, a quick break.

 OK, we’re back with Quartz’s Sofia Lotto Persio.
-Sofia, do you think consumers can actually make a dent in this problem, or should we be focusing on the producers, the companies that actually use and depend on plastic products?
+Sofia, do you think consumers can make a dent in this problem, or should we focus on the producers and companies that use and depend on plastic products?

 Should plastic pollution producers be held accountable?

-Sofia: The consumer will always have a role to play because ultimately that cup or that bottle ends up in their hands and they get to decide what comes next.
-But right now the system is not built to make it easy for people to make those decisions about what comes next.
-But I think that, you know, the reason why the statistics about recycling are so low is because there is still a lot of lack of awareness of what to do next when you want to dispose of something.
+Sofia: The consumer will always have a role to play because, ultimately, that cup or that bottle ends up in their hands, and they get to decide what comes next.
+But right now, the system is not built to make it easy for people to determine what comes next.
+But I think that you know, the statistics about recycling are so low because there is still a lack of awareness of what to do next when you want to dispose of something.

 Scott: Right.

-Sofia: One of the common misconceptions, which I myself am guilty of sometimes, but that I find super confusing, is when a product is contaminated with food elements, whether it’s oils or coffee residues, they cannot just go into a bin.
+Sofia: One of the common misconceptions, which I am guilty of sometimes but that I find super confusing, is when a product is contaminated with food elements, whether it’s oils or coffee residues, they cannot just go into a bin.
 They need to be washed first, and that adds that extra element.
-And when you’re at home, you can do it, but you’re gonna go to the bathroom now and wash that cup and then throw it away?
+And when you’re at home, you can do it, but you’re gonna go to the bathroom now, wash that cup, and then throw it away?

 Scott: Right.

-Sofia: You know, that’s where bringing it back to the Starbucks store will be useful because then they get to wash it and do whatever they want.
+Sofia: You know, bringing it back to the Starbucks store will be helpful because they get to wash it and do whatever they want.

-Sofia: Yeah, that would definitely be one way to try and help consumers figure out what to do next.
+Sofia: Yeah, that would definitely be one way to help consumers figure out what to do next.
 The monetary incentive can be a bit controversial at first because it sounds like a burden on the consumer once again.
-But there’s also studies that show that that monetary incentive is crucial in making that change of habit happen.
+But studies also show that monetary incentive is crucial in making that change of habit happen.

 Scott: Right.

-Sofia: In Scotland right now, that’s something that is being debated.
-Producers are very much in favor of it, like Coca-Cola, but it remains controversial because then it’s seen as giving an advantage to big stores compared to small ones where maybe they wouldn’t be able to have that kind of machinery and offer that kind of service.
+Sofia: In Scotland right now, that is being debated.
+Producers like Coca-Cola are very much in favour of it.
+Still, it remains controversial because it’s seen as giving an advantage to big stores compared to small ones, where maybe they wouldn’t be able to have that kind of machinery and offer that kind of service.

-Sometimes you have to take it back exactly to the store where you bought it from, which is obviously a huge obstacle to the initiative being successful, and other times you can just take it wherever, which you know is the way to make this more convenient for people, even when you’re asking something not super convenient from them.
+Sometimes, you have to take it back exactly to the store where you bought it from, which is obviously a huge obstacle to the initiative's success.
+Other times, you can just take it wherever, which you know is the way to make this more convenient for people, even when you’re asking them for something not super convenient.

-Scott: I think this kind of gets me back to the initial question of why are we still using so much plastic, and why is plastic so interwoven in the fabric of our society and our life and our economy?
-Should we really be thinking more about transitioning to more responsible materials?
-In recent years, especially in the US there’s been a push away from plastic straws.
+Scott: This gets me back to the initial question of why we are still using so much plastic and why plastic is so interwoven in the fabric of our society, our lives, and our economy.
+Should we be thinking more about transitioning to more responsible materials?
+In recent years, especially in the US, plastic straws have been pushed away.

 While many companies use paper straws to sidestep that problem, some, including Starbucks, use biodegradable plastic-esque straws.
-I’m wondering if we should be reframing the conversation around better substitutes for plastic rather than figuring out how to even deal with plastic as it is.
+I wonder if we should be reframing the conversation around better substitutes for plastic rather than figuring out how to deal with plastic as it is.

-Sofia: Well, there’s two ways that you can go about this, but the message that people in the environmental community would like to send across is that there’s various stages to ending our addiction to plastic.
-And traditionally the slogan was “Reduce, reuse, recycle.”
-But actually, it’s been modernized to include a step before, which is something like, “Prevent, reduce, reuse, recycle.”
-So first of all, don’t make something that is going to be damaging.
+Sofia: Well, there are two ways you can go about this, but the message that people in the environmental community would like to send across is that there are various stages to ending our addiction to plastic.
+Traditionally, the slogan was “Reduce, reuse, recycle.”
+But actually, it’s been modernized to include a step before, which is something like “Prevent, reduce, reuse, recycle.”
+So first of all, don’t make something that will be damaging.

 Scott: Right.

-Sofia: And then when, uh, that something is produced, then reduce the amount of units that you buy, and then once you’ve bought it, then use it as often as possible.
+Sofia: And then when, uh, that something is produced, then reduce the number of units that you buy, and then once you’ve bought it, then use it as often as possible.
 And once you’ve used it as often as possible, try to put it somewhere where it can be recycled.
-And when it comes to the development of alternative plastic materials like bio-based plastics, plastics that are based from materials that are compostable, however, some of these plastics are not compostable in the sense that we think of composting, whether in a bin in a garden, or simply in a hole in the ground.
+When it comes to the development of alternative plastic materials like bio-based plastics and plastics that are based on compostable materials, however, some of these plastics are not compostable in the sense that we think of composting, whether in a bin in a garden or simply in a hole in the ground.
 They need to be composted in specific facilities…

 Scott: Uh-huh.

 Sofia: …for those purposes, and therefore also need to be identified as such.
-And right now there’s no real regulation around those materials, and so they could create more harm than good.
+And right now, there’s no accurate regulation around those materials so that they could create more harm than good.
 Looking back, it is also what happened to the development of synthetic plastics.
-They were trying to replace something, and they ended up making the situation worse.
-What some people are calling for is for that regulation of bio-based plastics so that it’s very clear what they’re made of, how they should be recycled, etc.
+They were trying to replace something, but the situation ended up worse.
+Some people are calling for regulating bio-based plastics so that it’s very clear what they’re made of, how they should be recycled, etc.

-And then there’s another kind of substitute for plastic, which is based on seaweeds, which is a great organic material that can be used for various different purposes.
-It’s great for your nutrition, but also can be worked into the kind of film-like substance that some synthetic plastics take.
-And finally, there is another way to go about it when you just want to look specifically at the end of the plastic lifecycle and its difficulties in decomposing in a natural environment, which is to tackle the polymer at its production point and change it so that it assumes a different kind of chemical material structure…
+And then there’s another kind of substitute for plastic, based on seaweed, an excellent organic material that can be used for various purposes.
+It’s great for your nutrition, but it can also be worked into the kind of film-like substance some synthetic plastics take.
+Finally, there is another way to go about it when you want to look specifically at the end of the plastic lifecycle and its difficulties in decomposing in a natural environment, which is to tackle the polymer at its production point and change it so that it assumes a different kind of chemical material structure…

 Scott: Right.

 Sofia: …which allows it to decompose in nature.
-And this is something that a UK-based company that comes out of a research institution has developed this additive to the plastic production process, and they claim that the resulting material can decompose in the natural environment within two years.
+This is something that a UK-based company that comes out of a research institution has developed this additive to the plastic production process, and they claim that the resulting material can decompose in the natural environment within two years.

-Scott: Sofia, last season you introduced our listeners to something called mushroom leather, which is an alternative form of leather that looks and smells and feels just like leather, but is made out of mushrooms, not actual animal product.
-What is the mushroom leather of plastics that might get us to a better place sustainably?
+Scott: Sofia, last season, you introduced our listeners to something called mushroom leather.
+This alternative form of leather smells and feels just like leather, but it is made out of mushrooms, not animal products.
+What is mushroom leather of plastics that might get us to a better place sustainably?

 What are potential substitutes for plastics?

-Sofia: I would like to say it’s the seaweed-based plastic.
-Just because when I researched that topic, it gave me the same sense of hope as the mushroom leather development.
-If you want to learn more about it, go back to the episode.
+Sofia: I would like to say it’s the Sugarcane Bagasse.
+When I researched that topic, it gave me the same sense of hope as the sugarcane bagasse pulp development.
+If you want to learn more about it, return to the episode.

-But I think seaweed has the potential to replace plastic because it’s available in such great quantities.
-It’s a cheap material, and it can be just as malleable as plastic.
-Whether it’s as durable is the question.
-And I think when it comes to single-use products, seaweed can be that substitute.
-When it comes to different kinds of uses of plastics, especially in, the healthcare sector, that is probably more tricky.
+But I think sugarcane bagasse has the potential to replace plastic because it’s available in such significant quantities.
+It’s a cheap material and can be just as malleable as plastic.
+It is durable.
+And I think seaweed can be that substitute when it comes to single-use products.
+When it comes to different kinds of uses of plastics, especially in the healthcare sector, that is probably more tricky.

 Sofia: Yes.